 The Painted Desert Visitor Center is a good first stop on your tour of the park.
-It has an educational film, a gift shop, some bits on the park's history, and plenty of petrified wood.
-It's perfect for people who are just stopping by, maybe while traveling along Route 66.
+It has an educational film, a gift shop, and plenty of petrified wood for sale.

-The park is home to the famous Painted Desert Inn, and even though you can't spend the night here anymore, you should definitely stop in to check out the exhibits on the building (which was originally built of petrified wood, but was given an awesome makeover in the 1930's).
-It's easily one of the park's most photographable features.
+The national park is home to the famous Painted Desert Inn, and even though you can't spend the night here anymore, you should definitely stop in to check out the exhibits (the inn was originally constructed of petrified wood, until a makeover in the 1930s).
+Don’t miss the displays of artwork from the park's resident artist program.

-For the best view to see why the Painted Desert is called the "painted" desert, head to Kachina Point.
-You can see the bands of different colored sediment in the rolling hills of the arid landscape...it's a once-in-a-lifetime view and a perfect photo op.
+For the best views—and to see how the Painted Desert got its name—head to Kachina Point.
+Bands of different colored sediment in the rolling hills make for a perfect photo op.

-If all of that history has you working up an appetite, then head to Aliberto's, a local chain that serves up muy auténtico Mexican cuisine.
-If you only order one thing to eat while staying in the area, make it the green chile plate from Aliberto's, green chile is a local specialty, and you'll see why it’s so popular around here.
+When you’re ready for a bite to eat, head to Aliberto's, a local chain that serves up authentic Mexican cuisine.
+If you only order one dish while in Holbrook, make it the green chile plate from Aliberto's—green chile is a local specialty, and after eating here you'll understand why it’s so popular.

 The Turquoise Room is a hidden gem located inside La Posada Hotel.
-It's a refreshingly different experience than the many diners and fast food joints that line the highways.
-Here, you can sit down and enjoy a nice meal that feels like something you might find in a big city, but still has Arizona flair.
-Hopi-inspired hummus, bison ossobuco, and prickly pear gelato are some of the more inventive dishes on the dinner menu.
-Bonus: they do breakfast and lunch, too!
+It's a refreshingly different experience from the many diners and fast food joints that line the highway.
+Here, you can sit down and enjoy a nice meal that feels like something you might find in a big city, with an Arizona twist.

-Back inside the park, you can also tour the Rainbow Forest Museum, with hands-on exhibits and tons on display, plus right behind the museum is one of the park's best hikes, along the Giant Logs Trail.
-If you're looking to get as much out of the park as possible in a short amount of time, make your way here.
+Inside the national park, the Rainbow Forest Museum featured hands-on exhibits and displays.
+Behind the museum is one of Petrified Forest's best hikes, the Giant Logs Trail.
+If you're limited on time and looking to get as much out of the park as possible, this is a great place to start.

-Of course, watching educational videos and looking at displays is a good way to get background on the petrified wood, but nothing can compare to the experience of seeing it up close and in person.
-Many comment on how surprising it is to see just so many sparkly, colorful logs in one place!
-Hard to believe that these trees are 250 million years old, they've outlived the dinosaurs!
+Watching educational videos and looking at displays is a good way to get background on the petrified wood, but nothing beats seeing the actual thing up close.
+It’s a surprising experience to see so many sparkly, colorful logs in one place, and it’s hard to believe that these trees are 220 million years old.

-The Crystal Forest is a really easy hike along a paved walkway.
-The loop takes you past tons of petrified wood, which contains a lot of quartz, hence the name.
-It's only 3/4ths of a mile, but take your time, inspect the trees, and enjoy the painted desert views.
+The Crystal Forest is an easy hike along a paved walkway.
+The loop, named for the quartz crystals sometimes found in the wood, takes you past piles of petrified wood.
+It's only three-quarters of a mile, but take your time and enjoy the views.

-The one-mile Blue Mesa trail takes you further into the painted desert. where the hills take on hues of grey, purple, and blue.
-It's definitely not a typical desert landscape (seriously, it looks like you're on another planet), which makes it well worth a visit.
+The 1-mile Blue Mesa trail takes you further into the Painted Desert, where the hills take on hues of gray, purple, and blue.
+It's definitely not a typical desert landscape—seriously, it looks like you're on a different planet—which makes it well worth a visit.